-Please select a 'triangle' to expand the section you require below.
+Please click on the heading below to expand the section you require.

 You will receive a confirmation letter with details of which department to attend.
 If you arrive by ambulance you will be taken to the correct department.
 Please report to the receptionist 10 minutes before your appointment time (unless requested to do otherwise).
 The receptionist will check your personal details to ensure we hold the correct information about you.

 Seating space in our Outpatient Departments is limited.
 If you need to have someone accompany you, please limit this to one relative or friend if at all possible.

 Before you see the doctor, a nurse will make an assessment which may include your weight, height and blood pressure.
 You may also be required to supply a urine sample for testing.

 Your doctor and clinical team will make sure that you are involved in any discussion or decisions about your treatment.
 You are entitled to a clear explanation of your condition so please ask if there is anything you are not sure about.
 Your doctor will write to your GP and if you would like a copy of this letter please ask at the time of your appointment.

 Depending on the reason for your appointment, you could see a consultant or a doctor, a nurse, a therapist such as a physiotherapist or occupational therapist or a radiologist if you need an x-ray.

 We are a teaching hospital so we may ask your permission for a student to sit in on your consultation or you may be asked to take part in a research project.
 Your care will not be affected in any way if you choose not to take part.